dcarrsf/app-compose-template/README.md

 ### app-compose-template

-Docker-compose and local environment helper scripts.
+Docker and local environment helper scripts.

-## Clone repositories
+## Clone

 Clone the ui template and the service template.